-Copyright © 2015, 2016, 2017, 2018, 2019, 2020, 2021, 2022 Raymond Cannefax.
+Copyright © 2015, 2016, 2017, 2018, 2019, 2020, 2021, 2022, 2023 Raymond Cannefax.
 All rights reserved.
 No images or text from this website may be used without written permission from Raymond Cannefax.

 The road rolls on forever...

-Landsberg am Lech, Bavaria, Germany is where it all began
+Landsberg am Lech, Bavaria, Germany is where it all began.

-When America's biggest Ballroom was being turned into a Parking Lot, I promoted the Farewell Party for the world renown concert venue on Dec.
-11, 1981.
+On Dec.
+11, 1981, when America's biggest Ballroom was being turned into a Parking Lot, I promoted the Farewell Party for the world-renown concert venue, the Terrace Ballroom.
+'A Farewell to the Terrace' was the Queen's last event.

-Well known Salt Lake City architect, Peter Emerson created the poster
+Well known Salt Lake City architect, Peter Emerson, created the poster.

-Starting with 'A Brand New Day' at 6 AM the musical diversity helps expand our musical soul.
-KRCL has a streaming app for when you're on the road.
+At 6 AM, John Florence's 'Brand New Day', brings musical diversity to continue expanding our musical soul.
+KRCL has a streaming app I enjoy when on the road.

-Additional poems are on that page.
+Additional poems are on that page,

 I'm a sucker for vintage signs.